greatxue/coding_language/cpp_tut/4_cpp_stream.md

 # 4. Streams

+> Introduction, Input and Output, File Streams, String Streams

 *Last Update: 23-09-20*

 ## 4.1 Introduction

 Actually, there had been multiple functions for streams in `<cstdio>` from C standard library, like `printf` with *specifiers*, which is out-of-scope of the text.

 ```cpp
 #include <cstdio>